designisO/OAuth2-in-FastAPI/README.md

 ## Authentication with FastAPI

-Simple example of how to authenticate using FastAPI framework.
+A Simple example of how to authenticate using FastAPI framework using OAuth2RequestForm and OAuth2Password Bearer.
 Instead of Uvicorn I was able to use Hypercorn web server.

 ##### To install: